Level 4

 Auckland 1010

-With major reforms to the Equal Pay Act 1972 taking effect in 2025, employers are operating in a new landscape, one where expectations of fairness, clarity, and accountability are rapidly rising.
-And while global markets accelerate toward mandatory pay‑gap reporting and public salary transparency, New Zealand finds itself at a pivotal moment.
+With significant reforms to the Equal Pay Act 1972 taking effect in 2025, employers are operating in a landscape that continues to shift, as expectations around fairness, clarity, and accountability evolve.
+At the same time, international momentum toward greater pay transparency and pay gap reporting is increasing, placing New Zealand at a noteworthy point in that broader journey.

 Even when pay‑increase budgets are tight, employees are more likely to accept outcomes when they understand the rationale.
 Transparency reduces speculation and reinforces confidence that pay decisions follow fair, organisation‑wide logic.